Home | Old Testament Studies | Amos Table of Contents | Previous Section | Next Section |

 3:9 There is a series of IMPERATIVES in this verse.

 ▣ "Ashdod" "Ashdod" is the word found in the Masoretic Text, the Aramaic Targums, Peshitta, and the Latin Vulgate (cf. NASB, NRSV, REB, JPSOA, NIV).
 The UBS Text Project, p.
 278, gives it a "B" rating (some doubt).
 It was one of the five city-states of the Philistines.
-It reflects the whole nation of Philistia.
+It stands for the whole nation of Philistia.

 Ashdod and Egypt are mentioned as two witnesses called by God to witness Samaria's sin and then to confirm His testimony against His own people (cf. Num.
 35:30; Deut.
 17:6; 19:15).
 We see this clearly in Amos 3:13, which is a covenant lawsuit.